vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/01_pUrva-paxaH/12_Ishvare_shabda-pramANaM_na.md

 <details><summary>नरसिंहः</summary>

-The Prābhākara's position with regard to the authority of statements speaking[[??]] of a past event (siddha or pariniṣṭhitavastu) is criticised by the Naiyāyika here.
+The Prābhākara's position with regard to the authority of statements speaking of a past event (siddha or pariniṣṭhitavastu) is criticised by the Naiyāyika here.
 </details>